LRA-QC/led_display/README.md

 The program should be fast for the little thing it does but it was optimized for size and not speed.

+# Running

+To print a number, supply the number to the program when you call it

+./led <number>